igroff/epiquery2/README.md

 ## Definitions

 * Query - Used to refer to the rendered result of processing a template in response to a query message.
 Specifically we use this to refer to the resulting string as it is sent to the target server.
 A Query as we've defined here may well contain multiple queries against the target data source resulting in multiple result sets.
 * Active Query - A Query is considered to be active while it is being processed by epiquery.
 This time is specifically that which is bounded by Query Begin and Query Complete messages.
+* QueryRequest - An inbound request for epiquery to render and execute a template against a specific connection.
+* Data Source - A server from which epiquery is capable of retrieving data for a query.

 ## Supported data sources
 * Microsoft SQL Server - as supported by the tedious npm package (although it has been patched